creativepaintingandstenciling/creativepaintingandstenciling/README.md

-CPS
+# Creative Painting and Stenciling
 ===

-A complete site rewrite for my moms painting/stenciling company, Creative Painting and Stenciling by Jeanette.
+Portfolio site for Creative Painting and Stenciling by Jeanette Mosier.

-Developed using AngularJS, Bootstrap, & jQuery.